-VKM only accepts requests for risk assessments from Mattilsynet and Direktoratet for naturforvaltning (DN).
+VKM only accepts requests for risk assessments from Mattilsynet and Norwegian Environment Agency.
 VKM can also undertake risk assessments on its ow initiative, thereby ensuring that topics considered important and relevant are scientifically assessed, even if they are not on the list of priorities by other public bodies.

 VKM has its own secretariat and budget.
-Neither the Ministry of Health and Care Services, other ministries, Mattilsynet, DN or others may interfere int the scientific work of the committee.
+Neither the Ministry of Health and Care Services, other ministries, Mattilsynet, the Norwegian Environment Agency or others may interfere int the scientific work of the committee.

 EFSA Focal Point